 What you have to ask yourself is: Do you need to buy a new car or can you buy a used car?

-There are a couple ways to determine how much car you can afford.
+There are a couple of ways to determine how much car you can afford, and this comes in handy when trying to save money by getting a used car.

-- No more than 15% of your monthly take-home pay should be spent on car payments – this includes loans and maintenace.
+- No more than 15% of your monthly take-home pay should be spent on car payments – this includes loans and maintenance.

 - Sam of Financial Samurai suggests that you should never spend more than 5% of your net worth on a car.
 This is especially true for high net worth individuals who might have limited income in comparison.